shaunpez/shaunpezeshki.com/src/blog/post-46.md

 ## The Austin Experiment

 After the funeral, I needed a big change.
-I moved to Austin—a new city with new energy—and thought it might bring something back to life in me.
+I moved to Austin (a new city with new energy) and thought it might bring something back to life in me.

 But it didn't feel right.